JakobPCoder/ReshadeTFAA/README.md

 # Reshade TFAA
 - This is a work in progress Reshade shader, which acts as an addon to other, non-temporal anti-aliasing methods.
+- It adds a Temporal filter component similar to the ones found in SMAA (1Tx, Filmic SMAA T2x), TAAU, most otherwise unamed TAA implementations and even FSR2.
 - It requires Marty McFly's [LAUNCHPAD.fx](https://github.com/martymcmodding/iMMERSE/blob/main/Shaders/MartysMods_LAUNCHPAD.fx).

 # Copyright Notice